mesosphere/dcos-docs-site/pages/1.11/installing/production/advanced/index.md

     │   ├── ip-detect
     │   ├── license.txt

-  2. Open Source users [oss type="inline" size="small" /]
-     - You can view all of the automated command line installer options with the `dcos_generate_config.sh --help` flag.
+     - You can view all of the automated command line installer options with the `dcos_generate_config.sh --help` flag. [oss type="inline" size="small" /]

     sudo bash dcos_generate_config.sh

-At this point your directory structure should resemble:
+At this point your directory structure should resemble: [oss type="inline" size="small" /]

         ├── dcos-genconf.<HASH>.tar
         ├── dcos_generate_config.sh